Buying real estate in Laos?

 Sources: Statista Market Forecast, DW News, Trade.gov

-9) You must avoid investing in properties not compliant with local zoning laws to prevent legal issues and investment loss
+9) Avoid properties in Laos that don’t comply with zoning laws to prevent legal issues and investment loss

 Investing in properties that don't follow local zoning laws can be risky.